jleonard2099/LHG_CollegeBB/README.md

 Teams files will not be included at this time.
 However, if you're nice enough, the people at the [Haffner Files Facebook group](https://www.facebook.com/groups/183455342454939) will be glad to help you.

 ### Support ###
-Contact me at my [profile page](https://github.com/jleonard2099/jleonard2099/tree/main) for now.
+Contact support@lhgames.net with inquiries for now.
 Bugs and/or feature requests can be submitted using GitHub (see the "Issues" tab at the top of page).
 This will be the easiest way for me to implement ideas.

 # Project Status #